gbmhunter/blog/content/programming/operating-systems/linux/the-basic-essentials-you-should-do-after-installing-ubuntu.md

 ---
 author: gbmhunter
-date: 2014-07-21 23:44:57+00:00
+date: 2014-07-21
+description: "Basic improvements/additions that every installation of Linux should have."
 draft: false
+lastmod: 2018-12-31
+tags: [ "search history", "Linux", "multiple workspaces", "Linuxbrew", "fzf", "fd", "maximum number of files" ]
-title: The Basic Essentials You Should Do After Installing Ubuntu
+title: "The Basic Essentials You Should Do After Installing Ubuntu"
 type: page
-url: /programming/operating-systems/linux/the-basic-essentials-you-should-do-after-installing-ubuntu
 ---

 ## Make The Up/Down Keys Search History

 This assumes you are using the Gnome terminal.
 This has been tested with Ubuntu 14.04.

-1. Edit ~/.inputrc with this command (to apply the change to the current user only):
+1. Edit `~/.inputrc` with this command (to apply the change to the current user only):

-    ```shell
+    ```sh
     gedit ~/.inputrc
     ```
     or, to apply it system wide (assuming you have admin privileges): gedit /etc/.inputrc

 2. Add the following lines:

-    ```shell
+    ```sh
     "\e[A":history-search-backward
     "\e[B":history-search-forward
     ```

 3. Save then close the file.

-4. Execute this command in a terminal (not that you cannot source the .inputrc file):
+4. Execute this command in a terminal (not that you cannot `source` the `.inputrc` file):

-    ```shell
+    ```sh
     bind -f ~/.inputrc
     # OR
     sudo bind -f /etc/.inputrc